Zap! You’ve been struck by inspirational lightning. Now you can paint. No one really believes that’s how to find inspiration to draw and paint, right?

 Finding artistic inspiration takes work.
 You can make it easier by creating your own inspiration list.
 A list detailing things and activities that inspire you personally.
 Staying inspired is a lifestyle.
 It’s something that has to become a part of your everyday life, something that you don’t put on like a painter’s apron.

 If you’re looking for a great community of artists that will encourage you and teach you how to find artistic inspiration, then the Milan Art Community may be just what you need.
 This online community will connect you with artists from all over the world.
 You’ll also receive access to a vast amount of resources that will take your art to the next level.
-Try the Milan Art Community today!
+Try the Milan Art Community today (free with any class purchase)!

 More on How to Find Artistic Inspiration…